 For all accredited courses it is a requirement that students attend and actively participate in number of sessions and activities.
 Your required attendance will be discussed with you at the commencement of your course and be monitored by our student services team.

-17. Transitioning from superseded to new qualifications
+Transitioning from Superseded to Replacement Qualifications

 From time to time when Training Packages are revised and replaced, qualifications become superseded or replaced by new and updated qualifications.
 When this occurs ARC Training will research the changes and aim to have the new qualification added to its scope of registration.